JuaArr/cv/EN/Juan_David_Arroyo_Lopez_CV.typ

 #one-col-entry(
-  content: [Final-year Civil Engineering student at Universidad Nacional de Colombia, with over 2 years of experience in geotechnical research focused on physical-mechanical characterization of soils and mathematical modeling.
+  content: [Civil Engineer from the Universidad Nacional de Colombia awaiting degree, with over 2 years of experience in geotechnical research focused on physical-mechanical characterization of soils and mathematical modeling.
 As a former DAAD scholar \(cohort 24\/25\), I completed a year-long exchange at Karlsruhe Institute of Technology \(KIT\) in Germany.
 I have proficiency in infrastructure design software, geographic information systems \(GIS\), and programming languages.
 I stand out for my commitment, responsibility, and high adaptability, key skills I have demonstrated in national and international research and extension projects.]
 )